ProjectTorreyPines/TJLF.jl/README.md

 # Arpack.jl

+**Update June 2025** Do not use this package anymore and don't need to lock threads, as KrylovKit works fine with multithreading

 NOTE, If you are getting:<br>
 <pre>
 Error: XYAUPD_Exception: Maximum number of iterations taken.
 All possible eigenvalues of OP has been found.<br>